osg-htc/docs/docs/compute-element/hosted-ce.md

 it handles authorization and delegation of resource requests to your existing campus HPC/HTC cluster.
 Many sites set up their compute entrypoint locally.

-As an alternative, OSG offers a Hosted CE option wherein the OSG team will host and operate the HTCondor Compute Entrypoint, and configure it for the communities that you choose to support.
+As an alternative, OSG offers a no-cost Hosted CE option wherein the OSG team will host and operate the HTCondor Compute Entrypoint, and configure it for the communities that you choose to support.